 In all schools a five-minute break should be allowed at an intermediate time in the forenoon and again in the afternoon (in practice most schools take a 10 minute small break).
 The time at which each break is taken should be duly entered on the timetable.
 The pupils should be permitted to go into the playground and the classroom should be ventilated during each break.
 These may be deducted from the time allowed for secular instruction.
 A minimum period of ten minutes must be set down in the timetable for roll call.

-In order to maintain effective supervision over the pupils from the time of their arrival at the school, the staff is required, in a school in which there is only one meeting daily, to be in attendance at the school 20 minutes before the time fixed for the commencement of formal instruction (secular or religious).
+Circular 11/95 Time in School shows that there are 20 minutes of assembly, supervision and preparation time which form a core part of the 5hr and 40 minute school day.
+This time is allowed for at the start of the school day in order to maintain effective supervision over the pupils from the time of their arrival at the school.
 The time between the teachers’ arrival and the commencement of formal instruction must be spent in the carrying out of duties connected with the school work, supervision of pupils, preparation of teaching materials for the day’s lessons, hearing or correction of home lessons or other work, school records or accounts etc.

 The following is an outline of the required school day in an ordinary national school.
 The Rules referred to are the Rules for National Schools.